Ndzenyuy/terraform-aws-apache-example/README.md

 Terraform module to provision an EC2 instance running APACHE

-Not for production but for showcasing creating and hosting of a module on terraform registary
+Not for production but for showcasing the creation and hosting of a module on terraform registry

 ```hcl
 provider "aws" {